 What is Opdivo?

-Opdivo (nivolumab) is a cancer medicine that works with your immune system to interfere with the growth and spread of cancer cells in the body.
+Opdivo (nivolumab) is a cancer medicine that is used alone or in combination with other medicines that works with your immune system to interfere with the growth and spread of cancer cells in the body.

 Opdivo may be used to treat:

 squamous cell cancer of the head and neck;

 liver cancer; or

 a type of colorectal cancer that laboratory testing proves to have certain specific DNA mutations.

 Opdivo is often given when the cancer has spread to other parts of the body, or cannot be surgically removed, or has come back after prior treatment.

 For some types of cancer, Opdivo is given only if your tumor has a specific genetic marker (an abnormal "EGFR" or "ALK" gene).